Arthur-byte-code/AnalysisPythonExcel/README.md

 ![4](https://github.com/Arthur-byte-code/AnalysisPythonExcel/assets/152222113/09794382-4898-43b5-9a1a-7899de0e5da2)

-# To view tos project it is necessary to have the following libraries:
+# To view this project it is necessary to have the following libraries:

 ```bash
 pip install pandas